-- The actuary should have adequate knowledge of the conditions in the practice area in which he or she is working.
-[Effective December 1, 2002] - The relevant conditions may include legislation, accounting, taxation, the financial markets, family law, and court practices.
+- The actuary should have adequate knowledge of the conditions in the practice area in which he .01 or she is working. - Where the actuary's work in a practice area meets the definition of actuarial evidence work, the .01.1 actuary should have adequate knowledge of the conditions in both the practice area in which he or she is working and the actuarial evidence practice area.
+[Effective December 31, 2013] - The relevant conditions may include legislation, accounting, taxation, the financial markets, .02 family law, and court practices.
 The relevant legislation depends on the engagement, and may include legislation governing securities, pensions, insurance, workers' compensation, and employment standards.